By Murray Ewing. Originally published in Baleful Head #1, 1997

 One place where such "rock and roll people" as David Bowie and Marc Bolan hung out was the Mountain Grille café, which makes an appearance in Moorcock's 1981 novel, The Entropy Tango.
 After describing its layout in great detail, Moorcock then goes on to list, table by table, its occupants, which include most of the early members of Hawkwind (whose fifth album was called The Hall of the Mountain Grill).

 Hawkwind could no doubt be classed as a "one-hit wonder", because only their 1972 single, Silver Machine ever got anywhere significant in the charts (number three).
 But that would be ignoring the fact that, since they formed in 1970, they have released at least an album every year, and are still going strong.
-It is even more surprising when you learn that virtually every album has a new line-up, the only permanent member being singer, guitarist, keyboard-player & songwriter Dave Brock (though they have settled down now as a three piece — after 25 years!)
-Their music is experimental and varied enough to carry them that long, and has always been marked by the use of science fiction and fantasy imagery (their second album, X In Search of Space, was originally issued with a booklet describing the voyage through time, space and reality by the crew of the spaceship Hawkwind, and their most recent studio album, Alien 4, contains such tracks as Abducted, Beam Me Up and Xenomorph).
+It is even more surprising when you learn that virtually every album has a new line-up, the only permanent member being singer, guitarist, keyboard-player & songwriter Dave Brock.
+Their music is experimental and varied enough to carry them that long, and has always been marked by the use of science fiction and fantasy imagery (their second album, X In Search of Space, was originally issued with a booklet describing the voyage through time, space and reality by the crew of the spaceship Hawkwind, and their most recent studio album at the time of writing, Alien 4, contains such tracks as Abducted, Beam Me Up and Xenomorph).
 The band were at their most referential in the mid-70s, with "oral space poet" Robert Calvert as frontman (upon whose second solo album, Lucky Leif and the Longships, Moorcock played banjo), when their albums included such songs as High Rise (based on J. G. Ballard's novel), Damnation Alley and Lord of Light (based on Roger Zelazny novels).

 "One of the main reasons why Hawkwind are still going strong these days," Moorcock says, "is because the current scene has caught up with them...
 Instead of being self-conscious and pseudo-intellectual, they are actually of the electronic age."